praveenjaikant/XRayImageClassification/README.md

 # XRayImageClassification
-A hybrid neural network model consisting of a CNN LSTM architecture for our binary image classification problem.
+A hybrid neural network model consisting of a CNN LSTM architecture for a binary image classification problem.